tindandelion/carnd-behavioral-cloning-p3/README.md

 This plot shows that there are no signs of over-fitting, due to the diversity in training data, recorded on both track 1 and 2.
-Therefore, no additional effort is required to address over-fitting problems.
+Therefore, no additional effort is required to address over-fitting problems, so **I decided not to use dropout layers in the final model**.

 Concerning the number of epochs, it looks like 10 epochs is a good trade-off between training time and model performance.
 I haven't noticed any perceived